Frequently Asked Questions

 - What degree should I have?

 - DIO welcomes applications from graduates of all disciplines as long as you can demonstrate strong analytical and communication skills.
-There are two streams of DIO employees - Analysts and Administrators.
-Each stream requires different backgrounds.

 - How can I join DIO?